tnikolop/Space-Exploration-Game/README.md

 - Return to Level Screen
 - Maybe 2 quizes?
 - Final victory Panel?
-- Hard Mode
 - Achievements
-    - Complete all minigames
-    - Complete all minigames in hardmode
     - No errors on quizes

 ## Level 1